kidult00/2016.Fab.note/Week10/10_Assignment.md

 ### My accountability in the Assignment

-I mainly do the design part of the project.
+In this week's group work, I mainly do the design part of the project.

 ![](http://7xjpra.com1.z0.glb.clouddn.com/week10work.png)

 Since I lives in Guangzhou, a city more than 250 kilometers away from Fablab shenzhen, I can only make it to the lab every weekend.

-So when the project started, we seprated into two groups: one responded for form and mechanical design, one for circuts and programming.
+So when the project started, we seprated into two groups: one responded for appearance and mechanical design, one for circuts and programming.
 And I was in the design group.
 I communicated with everyone mainly online or through facetime.
-Thanks to Viky Xie, Flex Ma, Lit Liao, Yixiao Zhang, Yang yang, I can do my work at home.
+Thanks to Viky Xie, Flex Ma, Lit Liao, Yixiao Zhang, Yang yang, I can finish the most challenging assignment.

 I finished design work at home and went to the lab for cutting, assembling and testing.